SEAL-IIT-KGP/TWINSSE/disjunctive/README.md

 $ rm -rf bloom_filter.dat
 ```

-You can also run `make clean_all` to delete the `eidxdb.csv` and `bloom_filter.dat` files.
-This does not remove results files; however, the result files are overwritten for each exeperiment execution.
+Alternatively, run `make clean_all` to delete the `eidxdb.csv` and `bloom_filter.dat` files.
+This does not remove the result files; however, the result files are overwritten for each exeperiment execution.

 ### Set the Parameters